EDUC5520 The Artistic and Expressive Child

 - Students examine philosophical foundations, developmental principles and conceptual frameworks for the arts, and for education in and through them.
 Active participation in arts tasks focus on extending students' own artistic competencies and their integration in early childhood and primary teaching.
 The unit deals with the unique agency of the arts and artistic expression in comprehensive and integrated child development through everyday play, practice, teaching and learning.

-- Typically this unit is assessed in the following ways: (1) creative endeavor and (2) arts portfolio.
+- Typically this unit is assessed in the following ways: (1) online multiple-choice test; (2) creative endeavor; and (3) arts portfolio.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the creative endeavor and arts portfolio components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the online multiple-choice test, creative endeavor, and arts portfolio components.

 Supplementary assessment is not available in this unit.